candlewaxsoft-creator/privacypolicy/README.md

 This policy is designed to comply with the Chrome Web Store User Data Policy, including requirements for **Limited Use** and **Scraping Disclosure**.

-Would you like me to help you set up a simple GitHub Pages site to host this policy for free?